The Healing Power of Flowers

 Orchid: Retains moisture, fights free radicals and renews the skin

 Regularly used in fragrances, orchid petals protect the skin from environmental stressors while hydrating and renewing it.
 A long-standing beauty staple in Asia, because of its regenerative and protective properties, the orchid plant is now being incorporated into more mainstream beauty products.
-“The properties that Guerlain discovered in rare orchids are primarily anti-aging properties, which work on all skin types,” says Frédéric Bonté, Guerlain’s research director.
+“The properties that Guerlain discovered in rare orchids are primarily anti-aging properties, which work on all skin types,” says Frédéric Bonté, Guerlain’s scientific manager.
 “Some parts of orchids contain mucilages, which have water-holding capacities.
 But one orchid species alone can’t make the skin more immune to aging.”

 Jasmine: Relieves congested skin and dry complexions

 Jasmine is favored not only for its heady scent and uplifting powers but also for its propensity for declogging pores and hydrating and softening the skin.
 “Most products that use jasmine actually contain jasmine wax because high-quality jasmine flowers can be pretty pricey,” says Florian.
 “The wax also offers the skin protective measures, too.”
 Jasmine, which typically blooms at night, is a mainstay ingredient found in a plethora of body lotions and creams mainly because “it has a warming effect and increases circulation,” says Fender.